 Forgiving Someone Who Didn’t Do Anything Wrong

-But this isn’t always how injury happens.
-Sometimes things happen in life that causes us to experience spiritual or psychological suffering, but blame is elusive.
-Perhaps a family member died, and you feel betrayed or abandoned.
-Or a co-worker got the promotion you so desperately wanted.
-Maybe a friend said something that unintentionally hurt you.
+But this isn’t always how grievances happen.
+Sometimes things take place that cause us to feel angry, humiliated, or sad, but we aren’t exactly sure why (or even what).
+Blame is elusive.
+Maybe a family member died, and you feel betrayed or abandoned.
+Or a co-worker got the promotion you really wanted.
+Maybe a friend said something unintentionally hurtful.

-The evaluation of whether or not intentional harm was caused is actually irrelevant to forgiveness.
-The only question we need to answer is, “Do I feel hurt by these circumstances?”
-When we ask this question in the absence of judgment, we know if we have work to do.
+The evaluation of whether or not harm was caused is actually irrelevant.
+The only question we need to answer is, “Do I feel hurt by what happened?”
+When you answer this question honestly and without judgment, whether or not forgiveness can help should be clear.

 A simple way to know if forgiveness can help is to identify if you are ruminating (obsessive, involuntary thought).
 Rumination is our mind trying to make sense out of what happened.
 In part, forgiveness works by deconstructing and reconstructing the meaning we have assigned to what happened and its perceived impact.
 Effective meaning-making (via forgiveness, often) brings resolution and freedom from compulsive thoughts and disrupted emotions.

 Unfortunately, we cannot make meaning out of generalized suffering, nor can we forgive what we do not see.
 We have to narrow down what we are feeling and the events that seem to have impacted us.
 We do this via inquiry.

 Step ONE: With as much uninhibited honesty as possible, begin to write about the process.
 The words you write are for your eyes only.
 It won’t be linear and might not make sense but just keep writing.
 Don’t be nice.
 Don’t try to empathize.
 Just be honest and write until you get it all out.

 Here are some examples of how to start (based on the scenarios above):